 There are two ingredients that may be worth avoiding for health-conscious consumers.

-While Zyn may have a cleaner formulation than other tobacco alternative products, we consider these additives to make the pouches less healthy and using a non-flavored and non-sweetened nicotine product seems like a better choice.
+While Zyn may have a cleaner formulation than other tobacco alternative products, we consider these additives to be unhealthy, and using a non-flavored and non-sweetened nicotine product seems like a better choice (for those intent on using nicotine).

 A TikTok user named “docfrankhere” who’s an addiction researcher and claims to have tried Zyn in other videos suggests a healthier, nicotine-free alternative: